 NOTE: eBay category data is country-specific.

-When retrieving the data, be sure to select down to the lowest level (leaf) category.
+(When retrieving the data, be sure to select down to the lowest child category,

-Open the downloaded file in a text editor and paste into the "Structured Item Specifics" box below.
+the downloaded file, or paste the file contents, into the "Structured Item Specifics" text box below.

 1Structured Item Specifics

 If you just want to see this data in readable format, click the optional "Make List" button above.